blakeblackshear/frigate/docs/docs/configuration/live.md

 ### Setting Streams For Live UI

-In Frigate 0.16 and later, you can configure Live view to allow manual selection of the stream you want to view in the Live UI.
-For example, you may want to view your camera's substream on mobile devices, but your full resolution stream on desktop devices.
-Setting the `live -> streams` list will populate a dropdown in the UI's Live view that allows you to select a stream for live viewing.
+In Frigate 0.16 and later, you can edit your configuration to allow manual selection of the stream you want to view in the Live UI.
+For example, you may want to view your camera's substream on mobile devices, but the full resolution stream on desktop devices.
+Setting the `live -> streams` list will populate a dropdown in the UI's Live view that allows you to choose between the streams.
+This settings is _per device_ and is saved in your device's local storage.

 Additionally, when creating and editing camera groups in the UI, you can choose the stream you want to use for your camera group's Live dashboard.
 The default dashboard ("All Cameras") will always use the first entry you've defined in `streams:` for streaming.